top of page

 Note 1 - Feast day of Saint Fris is on the 16th of January.

 Note 2 – Saint Fris and Saint Magnus, who we briefly mentioned, are as explained (Roman) soldier saints.
-In medieval Frisia another soldier saint was very popular, namely Saint Martin of Tours (316-397), in Dutch language known as Sint Martinus or Sint Maarten.
+In medieval Frisia another soldier saint was very popular, namely Saint Martin of Tours (316-397), in the Dutch language known as Sint Martinus or Sint Maarten.
 Think of the Martin churches in the towns of Bolsward, Franeker, Groningen and Sneek.
 His feast day is on the 11th of November.
 Martin originated from present-day Hungary.
 He was a cavalryman in the Roman army who shared a piece of his cloak with a beggar, lived as a hermit for a while, and performed all kinds of miracles.
 Saint Martin is buried in Tours what became an important place of pilgrimage in France and beyond.
-It was bishop Radbod of Utrecht, born mid-ninth century and who had studied in Tours, who propagated Saint Martin as patron of the bishopric of Utrecht (Mulder-Bakker 2021).
+It was Bishop Radbod of Utrecht, born mid-ninth century and who had studied in Tours, who propagated Saint Martin as patron of the bishopric of Utrecht (Mulder-Bakker 2021).

 Suggested music